 Curriculum Organisation - All Key Stages

 The basic features of the school’s curriculum follow the guidance outlined in the Academies Funding Agreement.
-It ensures that a broad and balanced curriculum is provided to our students, incorporating English, Maths and Science qualifications along with the provision of religious education at Key Stage 3 and Key Stage 4 and with regard for guidance on relationship and sex education issued by the Secretary of State.
+It ensures that a broad and balanced curriculum is provided to our students, incorporating English, Maths and Science qualifications along with the provision of Philosophy, Religion and Ethics at Key Stage 3 and Key Stage 4 and with regard for guidance on relationship and sex education issued by the Secretary of State.

 The broad context of the students attending Glyn School means we believe that our curriculum should be financially sustainable and shaped in a way that is right for our students.
 To this end, our curriculum balances a core curriculum aligned with our values, alongside students’ freedom to choose what is right for them.
 Curriculum allocation and mapping supports outcomes in English, Maths and Science, which significantly impact on the life opportunities of young people.
 Teaching contact time in these subject areas reflects this.